m-yamazoe/documentation/on-premise/installation/single_node/single_node.rst

 As part of the installation process, you will have received a directory called `classes` and a file called `enstratus-utilities.jar`.

-.. note:: This command will only run well on a system with java installed.
+.. note:: This command will only run on a system with java installed.
 Run this command from your local machine or any machine with with Java installed.

 Run the command: